roncli/six.gg/README.md

 ## Features

 ### Discord Bot
+* Announce when Six Gaming streamers are going live.
-* Create and manage privacy of voice channels
+* Create and manage privacy of voice channels.
+* Announce when users create events.
+* Manage event attendance.

 ### Twitch Bot
 * Provide chat-based notifications of events on the SixGamingGG Twitch channel such as follows, bits, subscriptions, etc.
+* Occasional hosting of a user's stream for registered users streaming to Twitch.

 ### Website
-* Member list from the Discord server
+* Member list from the Discord server.
-* OAuth2 registration and login with Discord
+* OAuth2 registration and login with Discord.
-* Basic website profile that displays some information from the user's Discord profile
+* Basic website profile that displays some information from the user's Discord profile.
-* Calendar of events that users can add events to or sign up with
+* Calendar of events that users can add events to or sign up with.
-* Occasional front page feature of their stream for registered users streaming to Twitch
+* Occasional front page feature of a user's stream for registered users streaming to Twitch.

 ## Version History

+### 2.1.0 - 2/27/2021
+* Event integration in Discord.
+Events are now announced in Discord when they are created.
+You can now `!join` events for notifications, and `!leave` events to turn off notifications on a per-event basis.
+* The streamer that gets chosen to be on the front page of six.gg is now also hosted on the SixGamingGG Twitch Channel.
+* Streams are no longer announced twice.
+* Hosted streams are no longer announced at all.
+This is a workaround, we are currently prevented from announcing non-hosted streams.
+* Excluded tsconfig.json from being served in the public directory.
+* Various package updates.

 ### 2.0.3 - 2/25/2021
 * Fix bug with login.